-- The composition on the label of the different toothpaste brands used in this study is shown in sulfate, sorbitol and flavour.
-Both Colgate-total and Safi brand contain triclosan. - 79 Table 1.
+- The composition on the label of the different toothpaste brands used in this study is shown in - 75 Table 1.
+All the toothpaste brands contain the same ingredients which were sodium lauryl - sulfate, sorbitol and flavour.
+Both Colgate-total and Safi brand contain triclosan. - 77 Table 1.
 Composition of toothpaste as per stated in the packaging.